Bastes/rails_stars/README.markdown

     $ rake db:migrate

+Second, add RailsStars dependencies to your application.js :

+    //= require jquery
+    //= require rails_stars

+And to your application.css :

+    *= require rails_stars

 Then you've got to tell the model (and its controller) that it receives stars :

     class YourRateableModel < ActiveRecord::Base